FlightBox/FlightBox-Feeder/README.md

 1. Open your terminal.

-2. Navigate to your desired directory using the `cd` command:
+2. Navigate to your home directory using the `cd` command:
     ```bash
     cd
     ```